-9.1.10 Simulation 10

-System Performance Gain with TTI reduction [6]
+9.1.10 Simulation 10: System Performance Gain with TTI reduction [6]

 9.1.10.1 Faster UE Feedback and Rate Control

 The current LTE TTI is 1ms and composed of two 0.5ms slots with seven symbols (in case of normal CP length) per slot.
 In selection of a new shorter TTI, keeping the necessary work, backwards compatibility and co-existence in mind, it should be chosen as a multiple of the symbol length.
 Therefore, here we assume that the shortest TTI possible is one symbol and use that to compare with the current TTI duration.